haggj/masters-thesis/README.md

 # Multi-Party End-to-End Encryption for the Inverse Transparency Toolchain
 This is the github repo containing the latex project of my master thesis.
-In the context of the thesis I designed and implemented an E2EE encryption module for the inverse transparency toolchain [[1]](#1).
+In the context of the thesis, I designed and implemented an E2EE encryption module for the inverse transparency toolchain [[1]](#1).
 Along with this thesis three fully compatible crypto libraries were developed.
-A detailed documentation about the libs can be found within [the thesis](main.pdf).
+A detailed documentation about the libs can be found within [the thesis](thesis.pdf).

 The source code of the libraries can be found here: